conduktor/conduktor-coding-challenge/application-process.md

 - Engineering candidates who successfully did the coding challenge will be invited to a quick interview remotely with various members of the engineering team.

-- Meeting with the CEO (30min): to get to know the developer better on a non-technical background
+- Meeting with the CEO or CTO (30min): based on their technical background or not.
+The purpose is to get to know the candidate better

-- This is the last step during which it's decided if the developer will receive an offer or not.
+- This is the last step during which it's decided if the candidate will receive an offer or not.

 - In the case of rejection, the candidate will be notified in the following days after the interview.
 This will be a constructive discussion giving the candidate as much insight as possible.

 ### Offer

-- The offer is sent by our CTO or CEO once a decision to hire has been made by the team
+- The offer is sent by the hiring manager, CTO or CEO, once a decision to hire has been made by the team

 - The candidate has no concrete time deadline to accept/reject the offer, and we are happy to have another call to discuss any questions or doubts the candidate may have.
 In cases where we have a limited number of open positions for a role, and a larger number of people we'd like to make an offer to, a time limit is given.